terraform-google-modules/terraform-example-foundation/3-networks-dual-svpc/README.md

    echo "access_context_manager_policy_id = ${ACCESS_CONTEXT_MANAGER_ID}"
    ```

-1. For the manual step described in this document, you need [Terraform](https://www.terraform.io/downloads.html) version 1.5.7 or later to be installed.
+1. For the manual step described in this document, you need to use the same [Terraform](https://www.terraform.io/downloads.html) version used on the build pipeline.

-**Note:** Make sure that you use version 1.5.7 or later of Terraform throughout this series.
 Otherwise, you might experience Terraform state snapshot lock errors.

 ### Troubleshooting